RobertImbrie/Portfolio/How-To Guide: How to add files to your GitHub repository.md

 That said, I still assume the user is fairly new to GitHub.
 For most software developers, using the command line interface would make you an advanced user.
 However, for this audience I considered using GitHub Desktop's push and pull UI to be advanced.

-Since [How-To Guides should have some flexibility](https://documentation.divio.com/how-to-guides/), I give solutions for several different platforms.
+Since [How-To Guides should have some flexibility](https://documentation.divio.com/how-to-guides/), I give several solutions.

 Thank you for your time.
 I hope you enjoy the sample below!